webplatform/docs/concepts/accessibility/accessibility_testing/index.md

 Some aspects are highly objectively testable however, such as whether content has language metadata that allows (for example) screen readers and voice browsers to read content with the correct pronunciation.
 With HTML, you could use a DOM inspector to check for the presence of a <code>lang</code> attribute for the document and each change of language.

-Keep an eye out for inconsistencies in web sites, both in terms of internal consistency and predictability from common web conventions.
+Keep an eye out for inconsistencies in websites, both in terms of internal consistency and predictability from common web conventions.
 Screen magnifier users who only see part of a page at a time rely heavily on such consistency in order to know where to look to find given content and functionality.

 ====Robustness====